gwenf/learn-to-code-pathways/PROJECT_BASED_PATHWAYS.md

 Basically, the curriculum will take a user through a series of 10 or so projects working towards mastery in a certain area, eg front-end development.
 Then we, or the community of propelup.io can filter through the best learning material to be able to complete these projects.

+The projects will be arranged by difficulty from 1-12 with a title for each.
+They will also be a mixture of some green field and brown field development projects.

 *Table of Contents*

 1. [Web](#web)